codezewriter/my_secondmotion_repository/README.md

 # Seconded Git

-## Table of Contents
+The quick brown fox jumped over the seconded lazy dog.

-- example_file.txt
+Making changes to the remote, let's bring them down to the local.

-The quick brown fox jumped over the seconded lazy dog
+Once more change for luck!